wmclt/pycniospores/README.md

 # pycniospores

-AVERAGE FPS with 600 SPORES: 60 FPS
+Average FPS with 600 SPORES: 60 FPS.
+Suggestion: first do a `cargo build --release` before running it.

 ## Literature